Azure/iot-operations-sdks/README.md

 ## Features

-The following tables outlines the current feature set, along with the associated language support:
+The following tables outline the current feature set, along with the associated language support:

 | State | Support |
 |-|-|